-Bardula is an artist's name, whose luminokinetic work is created by a couple, a Belgian silversmith and a French architect, in their studio south of Paris.
+Bardula is an artist's name, whose luminokinetic work is created by a duo, a Belgian silversmith and a French architect, in their studio south of Paris.

 Bardula's work is part of the currents of optical and kinetic art, and revisits these artistic movements with a particular interest in science and new technologies, 3D, laser and LED.